The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 A Fellow of the Royal Historical Society, he has been Chairman of the Council of the Army Records Society since 2000, and is also Secretary to the Buckinghamshire Military Museum Trust.
 He is on the executive council of the Buckinghamshire Record Society, and is on the editorial boards of Small Wars and Insurgencies, and of two monograph series, Insurgency, Counter-insurgency and National Security (Routledge), and The History of Military Occupation (University of Illinois Press).
 He lectures regularly for Swan Hellenic and Hebridean cruises, and is also a lecturer for the National Association of Decorative and Fine Arts Societies.
-He has previously held chairs in both the UK and the US.back to top
+He has previously held chairs in both the UK and the US.

 - The Making of the First World War: A Pivotal History (Yale University Press, 2012). pp. 263.